klusta-team/spikedetekt/README.md

 We recommend you use Python 2.6 or 2.7 (don't use python 3.X!).
 A free academic distribution can be obtained from [Enthought Python](http://enthought.com/products/epd.php).

-Once you have set up Python on your system, go to the SpikeDetekt folder and type (on the command line):
+Once you have set up Python on your system, download and unzip/tar either the .zip file or the tarball, go to the `spikedetekt' folder and type (on the command line):

     python setup.py install

+In the above,  'python' is the necessary command on your system for calling python.
+The file 'setup.py' is to be found in the unzipped folder spikedetekt.

 This will install SpikeDetekt.

 1) Usage:
 ----------